Balashon

 - pardes and paradise

-I also write about Hebrew words in other publications:
+I also write about Hebrew language and words in other publications:

 - 929 Project